mogoson/MGS.Electronics/README.md

-﻿# MGS-Handle
+﻿# MGS-ElectronicComponent
 - [中文手册](./README_ZH.md)

 ## Summary
-- Unity plugin for make button switch, knob switch and rocker handle in scene.
+- Unity plugin for make electronic component in scene.

 ## Environment
 - Unity 5.0 or above.
-- .Net Framework 3.0 or above.
+- .Net Framework 3.5 or above.

 ## Scheme
 - Control the Z axis displacement of button switch to show it down, lock and rebound effect.